Reduction along strong Dirac maps: Dirac reduction

 \begin{example} Any point $x\in X$ is a reduction level, and its stabilizer subalgebroid

 is the isotropy Lie algebra of $L_X$ at $x$. \end{example}

-\begin{example} Suppose that the Dirac manifold $(X,L_X)$ is untwisted, and that $\O\subset X$ is a nondegenerate leaf.
+\begin{example} Suppose that the Dirac manifold $(X,L_X)$ is untwisted, and that $\O$ is a nondegenerate leaf of $X$.
 Then

-where the first equality follows from Example \ref{ex:poisson2} and the second follows since $L_X$ is Lagrangian.
-Therefore $A_\O$ has constant rank and $\O$ is a reduction level of $X$.
-In particular, in the case when $X=\g^*$ is the dual of a Lie algebra and $\O\subset\g^*$ is a coadjoint orbit we obtain
+and $\O$ is a reduction level of $X$ when this distribution has constant rank.
+In particular, in the case when $X=\g^*$ is the dual of a Lie algebra, any coadjoint orbit $\O$ is a reduction level with stabilizer subalgebroid

 \end{example}